XRobots/openDogV3/README.md

 The remote now has a 'reverse' switch which reverses four axis of the remote so the dog walks backwards.
 This happens on the remote rather than in the dog's kinematics.
 There is also a motor enable switch which must be on for the dog to work.

 Foot mould CAD is included for silicone rubber feet.
 I used a 25A Shore hardness Platinum cure silicone with pigment.
 Note that the Carbon Fibre foot tube is glued into the lower leg and foot insert to stop it rotating.

+The parts are all printed in PLA.
+The larger parts are around 15% infill with 3 perimeters at 0.3mm layer height.
+The smaller parts such as the Cycloidal drive internals are 4 perimeters and up to 30-40% infill.